Oxygen tilt-driven polar super-orders in BiFeO3-based superlattices

-Next, we relax the full BFO\textsubscript{1}/SRO\textsubscript{1} superlattice in a $2\times2\times4$ pseudocubic supercell (effectively simulating a BFO\textsubscript{1}/SRO\textsubscript{1}/BFO\textsubscript{1}/SRO\textsubscript{1} arrangement in the out-of-plane direction).
-Such choice allows for the significant $A$ and $Z$ instabilities to develop and double the chemical wavelength.
-By exploring various atomic distortions starting points, we eventually find two structures with minimal energy.
-The first one, the ground state, is depicted in Figure~\ref{fig:projections}a .
-It is characterized by (1) an $a^-a^-c^+$ general tilt system in Glazer notation and (2) out-of-plane and in-plane polar motions in the BFO layer along the $[00\bar{1}]$ and $[110]$ directions respectively.
-We project the distortions of the calculated ground state onto the phonon modes of the high symmetry structure, see Figure~\ref{fig:phonons} and Supplementary Information.
-The polar distortions, as shown in Figure~\ref{fig:projections}b, account for approximately 80\% of the structural distortions.
-The $\Gamma_1$ (out-of-plane polar motion) and $\Gamma_5$ (in-plane polar motion) have approximately equal weight.
-The $\Gamma_1$ mode distortion is dominated by ionic motions of the Bi ions towards the FeO$_2$ plane.
-Meanwhile the $\Gamma_5$ mode consists of opposite in-plane motion of Bi and O along the $[110]$ direction, as well as Sr and O motion in the SrO plane (moving opposite to Bi and O in BiO planes), a feature reminiscent of hybrid improper ferroelectrics \cite{rondinelli2012octahedral,Mulder2013Turning}, and whose origin can be traced back to known atomistic couplings between dipolar displacements and oxygen octahedra tilts in perovskite oxides \cite{Bellaiche2013Universal}.
-Octahedra tilts account for the remaining 20\% of the structural distortion, with $M_5$ mode (anti-phase in-plane tilts of about $6-8^{\circ}$, see Figure~\ref{fig:tilts}) and $M_2$ each contributing to about 10\% of the distortion.
-The $M_2$ tilts along the out-of-plane direction have a typical amplitude of $11.5^{\circ}$ in the BFO layer and $4^{\circ}$ in the SRO layer.
-As a result, the $M_2$ mode can be thought of as a linear combination of in-phase $00c^+$ tilts with amplitude $7.75^{\circ}$ and out-of-phase $00c^-$ tilts with amplitude $3.75^{\circ}$ (see Figure~\ref{fig:tilts}).
-To compare with, our calculated value for bulk octahedra rotation in BFO and SRO are respectively $12.6^{\circ}$ and $6.9-7^{\circ}$.
-Surprisingly, we found a second structure with very close energy to the ground state (9 meV/perovskite cell), depicted in Figure~\ref{fig:tilts}c.
-We observe that the structural period is doubled out-of-plane with respect to the superlattice chemical period.
-We will refer to this structure as ?super-ordered?.
-The super-ordered structure does have the same in-plane tilt pattern and amplitude (see Figure~\ref{fig:tilts}.) as the ground state structure.
-It possesses, as well, out-of-plane polar motion of the Bi ions, albeit with smaller amplitude than the ground state.
-Interestingly, the super-order arises from the condensation of a tilt wave-like pattern (see Figure~\ref{fig:projections}c and Figure~\ref{fig:tilts}) of $A_2$ symmetry and in-plane antipolar displacements of $Z_5$ symmetry.
-The former accounts for 14\% of the total distortions while the latter contributes to nearly 60\%.
-The tilt wave-like pattern, which one could refer to as $a^-a^-c^k$ (following the notation of Ref~\cite{Bellaiche2013Universal}), is an instance of the nanotwin phases predicted to occur in BFO at high temperatures\cite{prosandeev2013Novel} or in BiFeO\textsubscript{3}/NdFeO\textsubscript{3} solid solutions \cite{Xu2015Finite}, and results in the antipolar displacement pattern $Z_5$ arising from trilinear couplings in the free energy landscape of the form $M_5 M_2 Z_5$ (see below, and Ref.~\cite{Bellaiche2013Universal}).
+Next, we relax the full BFO\textsubscript{1}/SRO\textsubscript{1} superlattice in a $2\times2\times4$ pseudocubic supercell (effectively simulating a BFO\textsubscript{1}/SRO\textsubscript{1}/BFO\textsubscript{1}/SRO\textsubscript{1} arrangement in the out-of-plane direction), { thus allowing} the significant $A$ and $Z$ instabilities to develop and double the chemical wavelength. { After} exploring various atomic distortions starting points, we eventually find two structures with minimal energy.
+The first one, the ground state, is depicted in Figure~\ref{fig:projections}a.
+It is characterized by (1) an $a^-a^-c^+$ general tilt system in Glazer notation and (2) out-of-plane and in-plane polar motions in the BFO layer along the $[00\bar{1}]$ and $[110]$ directions respectively. { Out-of-plane polar motions show displacements of the Bi ions towards FeO\textsubscript{2} planes, and have $\Gamma_1$ symmetry.
+They represent $\approx40$\% of the distortions (Figure~\ref{fig:projections}b).
+In-plane polar motions, of $\Gamma_5$ symmetry, consist mostly of opposite motions of Bi and O along the $[110]$ direction and represent 40\% of the distortions.
+Small Sr and O motions, opposite to the BiO plane motions, are also present, }a feature reminiscent of hybrid improper ferroelectrics~\cite{rondinelli2012octahedral,Mulder2013Turning}, and whose origin can be traced back to known atomistic couplings between dipolar displacements and oxygen octahedra tilts in perovskite oxides \cite{Bellaiche2013Universal}.
+Of course, the present SLs are metallic in the RuO\textsubscript{2} planes (see Supplemental Material~\cite{SMxu2024}).
+Thus the { the ground state (which we coin conventional phase)} is not ferroelectric but exhibits polar features.
+Octahedra tilts account for the remaining 20\% of the structural distortions, with $M_5$ ({ $a^-a^-0$} tilts of amplitude $6-8^{\circ}$, see Figure~\ref{fig:tilts}a) and $M_2$ ({$00c^+$ tilts with typical amplitude of $11.5^{\circ}$ in the BFO layer and $4^{\circ}$ in the SRO layer}) modes each contributing to about 10\% of the distortion.
+In comparison, our calculated value for bulk octahedra rotation in BFO and SRO are respectively $12.6^{\circ}$ and $7^{\circ}$.